asaunde78/catbot/README.md

 - chatcat: A cog that makes calls to the HuggingFace API to respond in a semi-natural way to users on the server.
 - plainkitty: A cog that provides very basic catbot functions such as gifs, reactions, and 'csay.'

+## Future

+I plan to add a lot of stuff!
+I'm going to add way more league features, as well as some stuff with ImageMagick!
+Very excitin stuff.